Shabz-tech/Cybersecurity_Portfolio/1. Windows-Server-2019 -AD-DHCP-IIS-FTP/README.md

-# Windows Server 2019: DHCP, IIS, and FTP Server Configuration & Testing
+# Windows Server 2019: DHCP, DNS, IIS, and FTP Server Configuration & Testing

 ## Overview

 This lab documents my practical experience configuring a Windows Server 2019 environment to provide core network and web services.
 The tasks included:

+- Installing Active Directory DS.
 - Joining a Windows 10 client to the server's domain
-- Installing and configuring DHCP Server
+- Installing and configuring DHCP Server and DNS.
 - Installing and testing IIS with ASP.NET support
 - Installing and testing an FTP Server within IIS

-The lab simulates a real-world enterprise environment with a domain-joined client, central DHCP address allocation, web services, and file transfer services.

----
+- A Linux VM that acts as a router/firewall with 1x NIC for NAT (internet) and 1x NIC for internal LAN
+- DNS forwarding rules on Server passes request to the Linux VM (router).
+- Used routing tools and DNS tools such as dnsmasq to resolve DNS requests.
+- All traffic on network goes through Linux VM to access the internet.
+- UFW rules set to protect server from icmp floods.

+The lab is something I decided to do to expand my knowledge on real world networking.
+I had the option to use tools such as packet tracer but I love playing with real tools too much.

 ## Environment

 - Server OS: Windows Server 2019 (Domain Controller)
 - Client OS: Windows 10 (Domain-joined)
-- Network: Private VM network with static IP for server and DHCP for client
+- Firewall/Router: Linux Mint
 - Roles & Features Installed:
+  - AD
+  - DNS
   - DHCP Server
   - Web Server (IIS) with ASP/ASP.NET
   - FTP Server within IIS